Therefore, control over the cost of material components automatically reduces the cost of construction.

 - Repairs or modifications of storing systems can be done if required.

 - Cross-checking of the records maintained by the storekeeper.

-- Consideration of percentage of wastage for various materials should be studied and standardized to avoid excess inventory.
+- Consideration of the percentage of wastage for various materials should be studied and standardized to avoid excess inventory.

-Purchasing of the material in stages as per work program should be followed to avoid additional financial load for excess inventory during that period.
+Purchasing of the material in stages as per the work program should be followed to avoid additional financial load for excess inventory during that period.